-“Iset: I've successfully redirected the energy from the station rotation system to support.
+“Iset: Harz and I have successfully redirected the energy from the station rotation system to support.
 We need to fix this issue before the station stops spinning and we lose gravity.
 Kol and Isère are going to manually restart the air flow from the main tanks.”

 “Will that be en...?”
 Elgon's voice halted and a sound of something hammering a wall filled the inter-communicator.

 “Yes, I just opened a door and I was blown away by the air coming out from there.
 Luckily, I had the helmet on.
 I'm now getting into the room...”